akzotic18/pdf-to-img/README.md

 # PDF to PNG Converter

-This is a simple Node.js script that converts each page of a PDF into high-resolution PNG images using [`pdf2pic`](https://www.npmjs.com/package/pdf2pic) and `pdf-parse`.
+This is a simple Node.js script that converts each page of a PDF into high-resolution PNG images using pdf-poppler (UPDATED) and `pdf-parse`.

 ## 📦 Features